All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Simulations

 We begin by considering the AR of $\mathcal{A}_{d3}$ on $X_{1}$.
 Calculating AR requires us to fit two separate models, first using all of the variables to fit a model on the training data, and then again using only $X_{2}$.
 In this case, the first model is equivalent to $f_{\text{ref}}$.
 We denote the second model as $\hat{f}_{2}$.
 To compute AR, we evaluate $f_{\text{ref}}$ and $\hat{f}_{2}$ in the test observations.
-We illustrate this AR computation in Panel 1 of Figure \ref{fig:Example}, marking the classification boundaries for $f_{\text{ref}}$ and $\hat{f}_{2}$ by the black dotted line and the blue dashed lines respectively, and marking the test observations by labelled points (``x'' for $Y=1$, and ``o'' for $Y=-1$).
+We illustrate this AR computation in Figure \ref{fig:Example}-A, marking the classification boundaries for $f_{\text{ref}}$ and $\hat{f}_{2}$ by the black dotted line and the blue dashed lines respectively, and marking the test observations by labelled points (``x'' for $Y=1$, and ``o'' for $Y=-1$).
 Comparing the loss associated with these two models gives one form of AR\textendash an estimate of the necessity of $X_{1}$ for the algorithm $\mathcal{A}_{d3}$.
 Alternatively, to estimate the \emph{sufficiency} of $X_{1}$, we can compare the reference model $f_{\text{ref}}$ against the model resulting from retraining algorithm $\mathcal{A}_{d3}$ only using $X_{1}$.
-We refer to this third model as $\hat{f}_{1}$, and mark its classification boundary by the solid blue lines in Figure \ref{fig:Example}.
+We refer to this third model as $\hat{f}_{1}$, and mark its classification boundary by the solid blue lines in Figure \ref{fig:Example}-A.

-Each of the classifiers in Panel 1 of Figure \ref{fig:Example} can also be evaluated for its reliance on $X_{1}$, as shown in Panel 3 of Figure \ref{fig:Example}.
-Here, we use $\hat{e}_{\text{divide}}$ in our calculation of $\widehat{MR}$ (see Eq \ref{eq:e-divide-def}).
+Each of the classifiers in Figure \ref{fig:Example}-A can also be evaluated for its reliance on $X_{1}$, as shown in Figure \ref{fig:Example}-C. Here, we use $\hat{e}_{\text{divide}}$ in our calculation of $\widehat{MR}$ (see Eq \ref{eq:e-divide-def}).
 Unsurprisingly, the classifier fit without using $X_{1}$ (blue dashed line) has a model reliance of $\widehat{MR}(\hat{f}_{2})=1$.
 The reference model $f_{\text{ref}}$ (dotted black line) has a model reliance of $\widehat{MR}(f_{\text{ref}})=3.47$.
-These values of $\widehat{MR}$ each have an interpretation contained to a single model\textendash they compare the model's behavior under different data distributions, rather than the AR approach of comparing different models' behavior on the same data distribution.
+Each $\widehat{MR}$ value has an interpretation contained to a single model.
+That is, $\widehat{MR}$ compares a \emph{single model's} behavior under different data distributions, rather than the AR approach of comparing \emph{different models'} behavior on marginal distributions from a single joint distribution.